Auto Raaja

-Auto Raja is a 1982 Indian Tamil-language film, directed by K. Vijayan.
+Auto Raaja is a 1982 Indian Tamil-language film, directed by K. Vijayan.
 The film stars Vijayakanth, Jaishankar and Gayathri.
 It is a remake of the 1980 Kannada film of the same name.
 The film was released on 27 March 1982.

 Soundtrack

-The soundtrack was composed by Shankar–Ganesh while Ilaiyaraaja composed one song.
+The soundtrack was composed by Shankar–Ganesh while Ilaiyaraaja composed one song "Sangathil Padatha".
 The lyrics for all songs were written by Pulamaipithan.
-Except "Sangathil Paadatha" which was composed by Ilaiyaraaja, rest of the songs were composed by Shankar–Ganesh.
-The songs "Malare Enna" and "Kannil Vannam" are based on "Naliva Gulabi" and "Nanna Aase" respectively from the original Kannada versions of Auto Raja.
+The songs "Malare Enna" and "Kannil Vannam" are based on "Naliva Gulabi" and "Nanna Aase", respectively, from the original Kannada version of Auto Raja.